 Sky Meadows State Park

-- Cost: Free – standard state park vehicle entry fee applies
+- Cost: Free event; standard Virginia state park vehicle entry fee applies

 Why families like it: With multiple telescopes set up, kids can often see several celestial objects in one night — and many experience Saturn’s rings for the first time.